rm2013/katacoda-scenarios/goto3/intro.md

 ## Step6:
 We will spin up a kafka client pod.
-We will get into the kafka client pod and look into the topics and review the topic contents
+We will get into the kafka client pod and validate that the claendar-items topic is created